Architecture

 Admins can enable publish_review_required in settings.
 When enabled, new member submissions are stored with review status and appear in /review.
 Owners and admins approve or archive them through PATCH /api/skills/:slug.

-Audit events are written through lib/audit-log.ts for org creation, settings changes, member changes, submissions, status transitions, and deletions.
+Audit events are written through lib/audit-log.ts for org creation, org deletion, settings changes, member changes, submissions, status transitions, and deletions.
 Redis-backed deployments store events under audit:{org}, while local/self-hosted fallback stores best-effort events in registry/audit-log.json.

 SaaS mode

 Intertool supports multi-tenant SaaS mode with path-based organization routing.
-Each organization gets its own path (for example, intertool.sh/acme) with isolated settings and data stored in Upstash Redis.
+Each organization gets its own path (for example, intertool.sh/acme) with isolated settings and data stored in Postgres plus isolated registry objects in S3-compatible storage.

-SaaS mode is activated by setting INTERTOOL_MODE=saas and configuring Redis credentials.
+SaaS mode is activated by setting INTERTOOL_MODE=saas and configuring a Postgres connection string.
+Redis credentials are still useful for rate limits, analytics, locks, and legacy fallback mode.